klamma/ar-for-eu-book/_pages/chapters/apm.md

 - You will look into a Code Style Guidelines
 - You already knew about source control systems
 - And finally you probably know what Continuous Integration is good for

+# Templates and Examples for your own Mixed Reality Classes

+## Review Specifications

+The following specs are for a 12-week course on Mixed Reality with teams of 4-6 people working on a prototype.

+### Review 1

+- **Prioritized Product Backlog**: Compile the initial version of your Product Backlog by ordering the user stories based on their priority (most important on top)
+- **Definition of Done**: List the initial quality criteria for your code and explain shortly
+- **Market Analysis**: Provide a concise analysis of the market for your product; use a suitable subset of elements that were presented during the tutorial days
+- **Technology Survey**: List and briefly describe existing technologies, tools and techniques that are relevant for your project
+- **Reflection**: Provide a short written reflection of your teamwork process and progress as a community of practice
+- **Running Skeleton**: A basic development project that should be buildable and reflect your current development state
+- **Presentation Slides**: Prepare a 10 min presentation for the first review and for a discussion afterwards.
+As a guideline, the presentation slides should contain key information contained in the above documents:
+  - Agenda/overview
+  - Project info and objectives
+  - Market analysis
+  - Technology survey
+  - Scrum: Your roles, compressed info on the last sprint, like Product/Sprint Backlog
+  - Reflection on team process
+  - Conclusion and next steps

+### Review 2

+- **Prioritized Project Backlog**: Compile a new version of your Project Backlog for the second release.
+- **Definition of Done**: Update the quality criteria for your code and explain.
+- **Running mock-up** of the interface and/or a set of tested (automatically) classes/functions with the core system functionality of your prototype.
+- **Documentation**: Build instructions to run your mock-up and/or tests.
+Also provide sufficient API/code documentation and an end-user guide.​
+- A reflection of your group process as community of practice.
+- Presentation Slides.
+Please prepare a 10 min presentation and prepare for discussion afterwards.
+As a guideline, the following bits of info are expected in your presentation:
+  - Agenda
+  - Project Backlog and Definition of Done
+  - Running mock-up and/or system functionality/tests
+  - Reflection
+  - Conclusion and further Steps
+-You may adjust the order and focus depending on your project, of course.

+### Review 3

+- **Run​​ning system demo** (e.g. link, video).
+Please note, that your system already needs to include all must-haves, so that you can use the remaining weeks to polish it and fix the last bugs.
+- Running automatic test cases (e.g. link).
+​- **Detailed documentation** of your system for further development.
+Also provide sufficient API/code documentation and an end-user guide.
+- Reflection of your agile development and group process as community of practice.
+- Presentation Slides.
+Please prepare for a 10 minutes presentation, including demo(!), plus discussion.
+As a guideline, the following bits of info are expected in your presentation:
+  - Agenda
+  - Product description
+  - System demo
+  - CI/CD
+  - Reflection (agile and group process)
+  - Conclusion and further steps
+- You may adjust the order and focus depending on your project, of course.

+### Review 4

+- **Running system demo** (e.g. link, video).
+- Running automatic test cases (e.g. link, screenshots).
+- **Detailed documentation** of your system for further development.
+Also provide comprehensive API/code documentation and an end-user guide.
+- A reflection of your group process as community of practice (1 page)
+- Presentation slides.
+Please prepare a 5 min. business oriented presentation of your project plus a 5 min demo of your system and prepare for a short discussion afterwards.
+The following five slides are expected to be shown by you
+  - What is the PROBLEM solved by the product or service you plan to provide?
+  - What is the quantifiable economic benefit of solving that problem?
+  - Who, specifically, is your customer?
+Do they have money?
+How do they pay you?
+  - What is your, your teams, or your company's distinct competitive advantage in providing this product or service to the customer?
+  - What is the PRODUCT or service you plan to provide?
+- Please act as a company or a start-up presenting to possible customers.
+Do not present a technology but a product.
+If you have questions concerning the documents and/or the presentation please contact us.